-At some point in your life you might have been called a “sleepyhead”.
-While there’s nothing derogatory about this term, it might please you to know th
+At some point in your life, you might have been called a “sleepyhead”.
+While there’s nothing derogatory about this term, it might please you to know t

-According to scientists at Nootropic Geek, sleep keeps your brain from frying.
+According to the love experts at Simply Amour, sleep keeps your brain from frying.
 “A sizzling egg is quite like a sleep-deprived brain.
 Not getting your daily 8 hours (at least) could send it into overdrive,” he says.

 So here’s a list of major benefits of good, quality sleep: